The Inspirador Story: You Don’t Lose a Business to Failure — You Lose It to the Unknown

 Cleaner for who?

-I'd come from New York City thinking I'd seen how power worked.
+I'd come from New York City and Washington D.C. thinking I'd seen how power worked.
 But this was different.
 Small-town connections that ran deeper than I understood.
-A network where one man's name could close doors across an entire legal community before I'd even explained the case.
+These weren't gentleman's agreements.
+They were loyalty tests—a network where one banker's name could close doors across an entire legal community before I'd even explained the case.

-I paid for consultations just to earn the time.
+I paid for consultations just to get them to listen.
 Still nothing.
 After the twentieth rejection, I sat in my car in a law firm parking lot and thought: I can't do this.

 I wondered if the SBA's SCORE program could help.
 An older gentleman listened to my story and didn't have a recommendation.
 But he did say something I'd never forget: